harpreetsahota204/visual_document_retrieval/README.md

 ## License

-This implementation is provided under the terms of the base model's license (LlamaIndex/VDR-2B-V1).
+This implementation is provided under the terms of the [base model's license (LlamaIndex/VDR-2B-V1), which is Apache 2.0](https://choosealicense.com/licenses/apache-2.0/).

 ## Acknowledgements